mertsgrr/ignitionscada/README.md

   <li>On the screen that comes up, click the <strong>"Connections"</strong> tab under the <strong>"Databases"</strong> section</li>
   <li>Add a new database by clicking on the link <strong>"Create new Database Connection..."</strong></li>
   <li>Select <strong>MySQL</strong> (The official MySQL JDBC Driver, Connector/J must be installed on the computer)</li>
-  <li>Enter the information with the database name <strong>ScadaControl</strong> and click the "Create New Database Connection" button to create the database</li>
+  <li>Enter the information with the database name <strong>ScadaControl</strong> and click the <strong>"Create New Database Connection"</strong> button to create the database</li>
-  <li>After the database is created, import the contents of the Database you downloaded from above to the database you just created</li>
+  <li>After the database is created, import the contents of the database you downloaded from above to the database you just created</li>
 </ul>

 # Usage